 Fig. 2.
 Beam representation of RSMA with different channels

-The main challenge on implementing RSMA lies in the potential requirement on Successive Interference Cancellation (SIC) at the receivers.
+The main challenge in implementing RSMA lies in the potential requirement on Successive Interference Cancellation (SIC) at the receivers.
 However, in [3], it has been shown both theoretically and practically that most of the benefit of RSMA can be preserved even with low complexity receivers (i.e., without SIC).

 3. Transmitter and receiver architectures for RSMA